Happy Friday, indeed! What an incredible week it’s been, eh?

 BodyPUMP works because as the research supports, doing resistance training (i.e. lifting weights) for long periods of time with less weight offers the same, if not more, fat-burning, toning, and strengthening benefits than does lifting a huge amount of weight for short periods of time (think bodybuilders).

-BodyPUMP seems to appeal to women because it allows for muscle endurance training, muscle strength increases, increased fat burning (it’s how to shed body fat!!), high calorie output, a fun atmosphere, and an opportunity to see changes and advancements in weight amount (on the bar) and definition of the muscles. **Men like it too, but they might be scared away by all the women, and think it is a wimpy class (which is completely false–the creator of BodyPUMP is in fact, a man.)
+BodyPUMP seems to appeal to women because it allows for muscle endurance training, muscle strength increases, increased fat burning (it’s how to shed body fat!!), high calorie output, a fun atmosphere, and an opportunity to see changes and advancements in weight amount (on the bar) and definition of the muscles.
+Not to mention the great music! **Men like it too, but they might be scared away by all the women, and think it is a wimpy class (which is completely false–the creator of BodyPUMP is in fact, a man.)

 *this is the weight of the plates combined (not including the 1-2 lb bar weight)